-- Respondents are primarily 50 years of age or older.
-Though, one-fifth is between ages 35-49. - Respondents are predominately female. - 92% have some college education or higher. - 95% of respondents own the home that they live in. - 95% live in Manistee County year around. - Unsurprisingly, because of the higher age range of our respondents, 81% do not have children living at home who are school age or younger. - 92% of respondents are white with little representation of other racial or ethnic groups. - Median yearly household income falls around \$50,000 \$75,000 per year. - Of those who rent or lease their home, a majority does not have on-site recycling available to them, but would like to have the option.
-One-third have access to and use on-site recycling services.
+- Respondents are primarily 50 years of age or older. - Respondents are predominately female. - 92% have some college education or higher. - 96% of respondents own the home that they live in. - 95% live in Wexford County year around. - Unsurprisingly, because of the higher age range of our respondents, 81% do not have children living at home who are school age or younger. - 96% of respondents are white with little representation of other racial or ethnic groups. - Median yearly household income falls around \$75,000 \$100,000 per year. - Of those who rent or lease their home, one does not have recycling services available on the property, but would like the service and the other does have and uses recycling services available on the property.